TL;DR

 6 Ways to improve customer experience in financial services

 Improving customer experience is about deep-diving into all aspects of your products and services and tuning them to the needs of your customers.
-Here are six actionable areas you can focus on to ensure a solid CX strategy that meets—and even exceeds—your customer's expectations.
+Here are six actionable initiatives you can focus on to ensure a solid CX strategy that meets—and even exceeds—your customer's expectations.

 1. Get to know your customers